SujitKumar0992/potato-disease-prediction/README.md

 ## Solutions :
-Our dataset consist of 3 types of potato disease 1.Late blight: This is a fungal disease that affects the leaves, stems, and tubers of potato plants.
+Our dataset consist of 3 types of potato disease
+1. Late blight: This is a fungal disease that affects the leaves, stems, and tubers of potato plants.
 It is caused by the pathogen Phytophthora infestans and can cause significant damage to potato crops.

-2.Early blight: This is a fungal disease that affects the leaves of potato plants, causing brown spots and discoloration.
+2. Early blight: This is a fungal disease that affects the leaves of potato plants, causing brown spots and discoloration.
 It is caused by the pathogen Alternaria solani.
-3.Healthy
+3. Healthy

 we build a CNN architecture that can predict the disease of potato